AppliedDemogToolbox/DP_AlaskaGraphs/July2020/ReadMe.txt

 U.S. Census Bureau data tabulated in July 2020 from IPUMS NHGIS, University of Minnesota (https://www.nhgis.org/privacy-protected-demonstration-data)

 In the file names:
-BCA is county-equivalent (borough or census area in Alaska) AIAN is American Indian or Alaska Native
+"BCA" is county-equivalent (borough or census area in Alaska) "AIAN" is American Indian or Alaska Native
-NHOPI is Native Hawaiian or Other Pacific Islander
-2+ is Two or More Races
+"NHOPI" is Native Hawaiian or Other Pacific Islander "2+" is Two or More Races

 In the files:
 "PPMF" is the July 2020-tabulated demonstration data with Differential Privacy,